 The Wild Rivers system recognizes those rivers that retain many of their natural attributes and protects them from unwise use and development.
 Some activities are strictly prohibited within a Wild River corridor, such as surface mining, clear-cutting of timber and construction of dams or other in-stream disturbances.
 Existing residential and agricultural uses continue, but developments that might impair the river's water quality or natural condition are regulated through a permit system.
 Click here for more information on the permit system

 Wild Rivers are more than just clean, free-flowing waters in a scenic setting.
 They serve as refuges for wild plants and animals, as well as havens for those people seeking solitude and tranquility in nature's realm.
 Their waters provide healthy sport fisheries, cool pools for swimming and white-water rapids for adventurous paddlers.

 Wild Rivers provide living examples of natural ecological processes for nature study and scientific research.

 Wild Rivers are also natural museums harboring the relics of prehistoric inhabitants in rock shelters and caves, and preserving the ancient impressions of primitive life in rock strata.

-With funding provided by the Kentucky Heritage Land Conservation Fund, KSNPC is acquiring from willing sellers private land within or adjacent to designated Wild River corridors.
+With funding provided by the Kentucky Heritage Land Conservation Fund, KNP is acquiring from willing sellers private land within or adjacent to designated Wild River corridors.
 The agency is an important source of funds for ensuring the permanent protection of ecologically significant lands in the Commonwealth.